 Is flossing really necessary?
 You only need to floss the teeth you want to keep, once a day!
 Now that we have that sorted, let’s talk technique.
 When flossing, your aim should not be to “saw” back and forth; instead, you should simply be trying to wipe the surfaces in between the two teeth.
 Of course, the sawing motion may be necessary to ease the floss into a tight space, but once that’s complete, revert to “wiping”.

 Some people only floss their teeth to remove any food debris which they can feel stuck between their teeth.
 It goes far beyond this though.
 Flossing between all your teeth will help to disturb the plaque which has built up between them, and along the gumlines.
 Plaque leads to gum inflammation, and tooth decay, so by flossing regularly and correctly, you can help to keep these at bay.
 Gum inflammation can eventually lead to gum disease, which has been linked with poorer outcomes in a whole raft of other diseases including diabetes and heart disease.
 Some patients say they don’t like to floss as it makes their gums bleed.
 Bleeding gums when brushing or flossing are one of the first signs of gum disease or gingivitis.
-If you’re struggling with the old “string” floss, perhaps you might wish to consider using picksters or a waterflosser.
+If you’re struggling with the old “string” floss, perhaps you might wish to consider using interdental brushes (eg Piksters) or a waterflosser.

 If you’re unsure if your flossing technique is correct, or you’re wondering if a waterflosser could be the right choice for you, talk to your dentist at your next appointment.

-If you’re unsure which mouthwash, if any, you should be using, talk to your dentist at your next appointment.
+If you’re unsure which mouthwash – if any – you should be using, talk to your dentist at your next appointment.

 At Dental On Clarke, we are passionate about educating our patients on how they can achieve great oral and overall health.
 We work with each patient as a unique individual, and take the time to assess your situation properly so we can provide you with personalised advice and care.
 To request your consultation with one of our friendly and knowledgeable dentists, contact us today.